 Treatment

-The AAOS note that there is currently no cure for arthritis, but there are ways a person can manage their symptoms.
+The AAOS notes that there is currently no cure for arthritis, but there are ways a person can manage their symptoms.
 This can include:

-• Maintaining a moderate weight: The United Kingdom’s National Health Service (NHS) note that maintaining a moderate weight can also reduce stress on the knee joint.
+- Maintaining a moderate weight: The United Kingdom’s National Health Service (NHS) notes that maintaining a moderate weight can also reduce stress on the knee joint.

-Sometimes, surgery is necessary to improve a person’s symptoms if other treatments have not worked.
+Sometimes, surgery is necessary to improve a person’s symptoms if other treatments are not effective.

 Deep vein thrombosis (DVT) is a blood clot that forms in one of the body’s deep veins found in the lower leg.